asyraffff/Open-Source-Ruby-and-Rails-Apps/README.md

     - [Chaskiq](https://github.com/chaskiq/chaskiq) - A full featured Live Chat, Support & Marketing platform 🔥 ✅ 🚀
     - [Chatwoot](https://github.com/chatwoot/chatwoot) - Open-source live chat software, an alternative to Intercom, Zendesk, Drift, Crisp etc. 🔥 ✅ 🚀

+# Collaboration Tool
+  - [loomio](https://github.com/loomio/loomio) - Loomio is a collaborative decision-making tool that makes it easy for anyone to participate in decisions which affect them. 🔥 ✅ 🚀
+  - [publiclab](https://github.com/publiclab/plots2) - a collaborative knowledge-exchange platform in Rails 🔥 ✅
+  - [lale-help](https://github.com/lale-help/lale-help) - A collaborative platform for volunteer refugee support. 🔥 ✅ 🚀
+  - [teambox](https://github.com/redbooth/teambox) - This is the legacy version of Teambox - the award-winning collaboration solution, inspired by Basecamp, Yammer and Twitter. 👴 ✅

+# Crowdfunding
+  - [Catarse](https://github.com/catarse/catarse) - The first open source crowdfunding platform for creative projects in the world 🔥 ✅ 🚀

+# Donation
+  - [shelter-gifts](https://github.com/anthonygharvey/shelter-gifts) - A Ruby on Rails app that makes it easy to donate directly to shelters by scraping their Amazon wishlists 🔥 ✅ 🚀
+  - [membership (debtcollective)](https://github.com/debtcollective/membership) - 💰 Member dues and Donations platform 🔥 ✅ 🚀
+  - [scan-donation](https://github.com/rubyforgood/scan-donation) - Donation app for Stop Child Abuse Now of Northern VA 👴 ✅

 # DevOp
 - [Vagrant](https://github.com/hashicorp/vagrant) - Vagrant is a tool for building and distributing development environments. 🔥 ✅ 🚀
 - [Selenium](https://github.com/SeleniumHQ/selenium) - A browser automation framework and ecosystem. 🔥 ✅ 🚀